AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

 \subsubsection{\textbf{Core work (C1)}\nopunct}

-comprised tasks central to \textit{development and systemic quality-management}: coding, bug fixing, testing/QA, code review, system design, performance optimization, requirements engineering, security; alongside learning and research.
-Appraised as high-value, high-stakes, and high-demand, most C1 tasks concentrated in the \textbf{Build}/\textbf{Improve} (high-need) zones, indicating a strong appetite for AI support.
-Identity alignment, however, constrained delegation: participants sought AI primarily as an \textit{augmentation} support while retaining ownership of core decisions, skills, and responsibilities.
-In contrast, system design and requirements fell in \textbf{De-prioritize}, due to AI's contextual misfit and trust concerns.
+comprised tasks central to \textit{development and quality-management}: coding, bug fixing, testing/QA, code review, system design, performance optimization, requirements engineering, security; as well as \textit{learning}, and \textit{research}.
+Appraised as high-value, high-stakes, and high-demand, most C1 tasks concentrated in \textbf{Build}/\textbf{Improve} (high-need) zones, indicating a strong appetite for AI support.
+However, identity alignment constrained delegation: participants sought AI as an \textit{augmentation} support while retaining ownership of core decisions, skills, and responsibilities.
+System design and requirements fell in \textbf{De-prioritize} due to AI's contextual misfit and reliability concerns.

-\textsc{\textbf{Seek AI:}} For core work, participants used AI to boost \textbf{workflow efficiency}, delegating tedious steps to reduce cognitive load: \pQuote{generate boilerplate code, build configurations, test cases...which I know how to write, but I don't want to write}{P353}; freeing focus for creative problem solving: \pQuote{Leave me to do the fun [parts]}{P319}.
-They sought \textbf{proactive performance and quality assurance}, beyond standards enforcement, to catch \pQuote{bugs, regressions, [performance] bottlenecks, and potential security issues early...where human review might miss patterns or edge cases}{P241}.
-This required \textbf{multi- and cross-context awareness}---AI that integrates signals across codebases, documents, and related artefacts: \pQuote{It needs to look at logs, performance counters, etc., understand runtime behavior...then make changes, inspect results, try again}{P195}.
-As P201 noted, \pQuote{We want/need AI to do a MUCH better job of analyzing a current code base/architecture so it can understand how/where to add/extend. }{P201}.
-Overall, they envisioned \textbf{AI as a collaborator}, aiding comprehension and pair programming/debugging/testing/review; without overriding human judgment: \pQuote{The focus should be on AI making ME better at my job}{P213}.
+\textsc{\textbf{Seek AI:}} For core work, participants used AI to boost \textbf{workflow efficiency}, delegating tedious steps: \pQuote{generate boilerplate code, build configurations, test cases...which I know how to write, but I don't want to write}{P353}; freeing focus for creative problem-solving: \pQuote{Leave me to do the fun [parts]}{P319}.
+They sought \textbf{proactive performance and quality assurance} to catch \pQuote{bugs, regressions, [performance] bottlenecks, and potential security issues early...where human review might miss patterns or edge cases}{P241}.
+This required \textbf{multi- and cross-context awareness}---AI that integrates signals across artefacts: \pQuote{It needs to look at logs, performance counters, etc., understand runtime behavior...then make changes, inspect results, try again}{P195}.
+P201 noted, \pQuote{We need AI to do a MUCH better job of analyzing a current code base/architecture so it can understand what/how to add/extend. }{P201}.
+Participants envisioned \textbf{AI as a collaborator} aiding pair programming/debugging/testing/review; without overriding human judgment: \pQuote{The focus should be on AI making ME better at my job}{P213}.